|

 Bolshevism (as it was then called) inevitable, the results of which

 are pretty obvious.
-And the collapse of the Ottoman Empire led to
+And the collapse of the Ottoman empire led to

 the taking over by the West of a large amount of territory in the

-Middle East, the effects of which are very much with us to this day.
+Near East, the effects of which are very much with us to this day.

 Meanwhile, in Germany, defeat in the war not only

-overthrew the kaiser and brought in the Weimar Republic; it created
+overthrew the kaiser and brought in the Weimar republic; it created

 massive social and economic chaos and created the perfect conditions